Skip to content

 • photographers have to market their websites.
 Without marketing, there will be no sales.

-To me, the last point is the biggest disadvantage.
-In the real world, it’s very hard to compete with agencies such as Shutterstock, which has huge financial marketing resources.
+To me, the last point is the most significant disadvantage.
+In the real world, competing with agencies such as Shutterstock, which has substantial financial marketing resources, is very hard.

 Can you make lots of money quickly selling your photos online?

 Nope.
-Sorry about it, but there are no legal ways to get rich quickly and photography is no exception.
-However, if you are resolute and methodical you can definitely make money and travel!
-It takes some time though.
-How long?
-It depends on the time end effort that you’ll put into this business.
+Sorry about it, but there are no legal ways to get rich quickly, and photography is no exception.
+However, you can make money and travel if you are resolute and methodical!
+It takes some time, though.
+How long does it take?
+It depends on the time and effort you’ll put into this business.

 This is a list of some of the main pros and cons of selling photos on the internet: